Facebook Pixel

 Pitta-Kapha Personality Type

 Individuals with a Pitta-Kapha personality type are those who exhibit characteristics of both Pitta and Kapha doshas.
 They may experience a balance of assertiveness and calmness, but they should be cautious about potential imbalances that could lead to challenges like weight gain and digestive issues.
-Managing both aspects of their dosha is essential for overall well-being.
+A combined strategy of Ayurvedic treatment for Pitta dosha and Kapha management helps restore balance.

 Conclusion